The forest belonging to Paraguay's Ayoreo-Totobiegosode tribe has the fastest rate of deforestation in the world

-In 1979 and 1986 the American fundamentalist New Tribes Mission helped organise ‘manhunts’ in which large groups of Totobiegosode were forcibly brought out of the forest.
+In 1979 and 1986 the American fundamentalist New Tribes Mission helped organize ‘manhunts’ in which large groups of Totobiegosode were forcibly brought out of the forest.

 Several Ayoreo died in these encounters, and others later succumbed to disease.

-Yaguarete plans to bulldoze most of it to create a cattle ranch – this will have a devastating effect on the Indians’ ability to continue living there.
+They plan to bulldoze most of the land where uncontacted Ayoreo live to create cattle ranches – this will have a devastating effect on the Ayoreo’s ability to continue living there.

 How do they live?